Seek, but don’t expect to find

 revealed that Balthrad could evade an

-"exhaustive" search easily, and pointed
+"exhaustive" SEARCH easily, and pointed

-out the limitations of large-area searches,
+out the limitations of large-AREA searches,

-even when carried out astrally or etherally.
+even when carried out astrally or [ethereally].

 Armando enlisted the aid of Rith in